International Finance Center Seoul

-The 500,000 square meter development made up of IFC Office Towers, Conrad Seoul Hotel and IFC Mall Seoul, designed by Arquitectonica.
+The 500,000 square meter development is made up of IFC Office Towers, Conrad Seoul Hotel and IFC Mall Seoul, designed by Arquitectonica.
 Completed in 2012, it is the 2nd tallest building in Seoul, and the 6th tallest in Korea.

 The IFC Seoul is connected to Yeouido Station on Line 5 and Line 9.

 Structures

 Office Towers

 Opened in 2011 consists of three office towers: The 32-story One IFC Office Tower, the 29-story Two IFC Office Tower, the 55-story Three IFC Office Tower, and the tallest of the three at 284 metres.